-Two States that Require Foreign Qualification BEFORE Sales Tax Registration
+Which States Require Foreign Qualification BEFORE Sales Tax Registration?

-There are three states we have discovered that require a state ID (from the Secretary of State) prior to applying for a sales tax permit in a state (or use tax permit).
+We have discovered three states that require a state ID (from the Secretary of State) before applying for a sales tax permit in a state (or use tax permit).

 CAUTION: This is a moving target as states review this process.
 This is at the end of dozens of calls to each state and hundreds of hours over the last 6-8 weeks.

 These are the states that require foreign qualification BEFORE applying for a sales tax permit.
-There are several more states that first sounded like foreign qualification was required but after calling back and asking more questions, it becomes more clear, foreign qualification was simply “recommended” but not “required”.
-Below are the ones that were “required”.
+Several more states first sounded like foreign qualification was required.
+Still, after calling back and asking more questions, it becomes more clear, foreign qualification was “recommended” but not “required.”
+Below are the ones that were “required.”

-Here are the three states that “require” foreign qualification first before applying for a sales tax permit.
+Here are the three states that “require” foreign qualification before applying for a sales tax permit.

 If you have FBA stock in the state, you may want to get registered to collect and remit.